Effective: January 1, 2023

 We may collect, use, store and transfer different kinds of Personal Information about you, which we have grouped together as follows:

-- Identifiers such as first name, maiden name, last name, alias, username or similar unique personal identifier, student ID, account name, online identifier, social security number, driver’s license number, state identification card number, passport number, biometric data, physical characteristics or description, criminal background status, marital status, military status, disability status, date of birth, place of birth, race, ethnicity, tribal affiliation, gender, citizenship information, or country of origin.
+- Identifiers such as first name, maiden name, last name, alias, username or similar unique personal identifier, student ID, account name, online identifier, social security number, driver’s license number, state identification card number, passport number, , physical characteristics or description, criminal background status, and marital status.

 - Contact Information such as billing address, delivery address, email address and telephone numbers.